¡Hola!: Editors

-History and profile
+History

 ¡Hola! was founded in Barcelona on 2 September 1944 by Antonio Sánchez Gómez, who continued to run the magazine until his death in the 1970s.
 He employed mainly relatives and to this day ¡Hola! remains a predominantly family run organisation, with Sánchez's wife still stepping in to provide layout for important royal wedding spreads.
 Later the headquarters of the magazine moved to Madrid.

 Initially designed as a family magazine, Sánchez soon realized the potential for profit in the women's industry and initially focused on the doings of royalty, as well as offering a self-help section.
 Then the magazine became a gossip magazine, although the Spanish version still relies heavily on royalty for their gossip, whilst the English and Latin American versions focus more on Hollywood.
 The former Spanish Prime Minister Felipe González gave his first interview to the magazine when he was in office.

 The magazine continues to grow and its edition in Argentina was launched in 2010.